tinacms/tina.io/content/docs/getting-started/edit-content.md

 ### _initialValues_

 `initialValues` are an object of values to initially populate the form.
-This option, along with `onSubmit` are inherited by the [Final Form library field configuration](https://final-form.org/docs/final-form/types/Config), that Tina uses for all forms.
+This option, along with `onSubmit` are inherited by the [Final Form library field configuration](https://final-form.org/docs/final-form/types/Config) that Tina uses for all forms.
 You can use this option when you don't need to load data asynchronously.
+If you do need to load data asynchronously on form creation, you'd use a function called `loadInitialValues` (we'll get to that soon).

 ### _onSubmit_

 This is a function that runs when the form is saved.
-Right now it just gives an alert message, but we will use this function later to post changes to a backend API.
+Right now it just gives an alert message, but we will use this function later to post changes to a backend.

 ## Edit the data